 The Respect in Sport Parent Program is presented as an online curriculum and includes audio/visual presentations.

 What equipment is required to complete the program?

-All that is required to complete the Respect in Sport curriculum is a computer, an Internet connection, and speakers or a headset.
+All that is required to complete the Respect in Sport curriculum is a computer, smart phone, ipad or tablet and an Internet connection.
 Optional equipment includes a printer to print out your certificate of completion.